Jacopo-DM/revolve2/docs/source/contributing_guide/index.rst

 If you added something to Revolve2 that you would like to share with other people, you can do so by creating a `pull request <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests>`_ (PR) on `GitHub <https://github.com/ci-group/revolve2/pulls>`_.
 The first time you make a contribution to a Revolve2 package your PR should add your name to the ``authors`` list in that package's ``pyproject.toml``.

+Note that a general heuristic is, if your addition adds a dependency of another revolve package to the existing dependencies, you might not want to structure it that way.
+For a guideline what can depend on what, look at the package diagram on the main page.

+**Important Information before merging your PRs:**

+- For merging into the ``development``-branch: Always use `Squash and Merge`.
+- For merging into the ``master``-branch: Always use  `Rebase and Merge`.

 ----------------------
 Developer installation
 ----------------------
 The normal installation guide applies.
 You should definitely use :ref:`editable mode<installation/index:Editable Mode>`.
-The ``dev_install.sh`` script installs all Revolve2 packages in editable mode, as well as required packages for developer tools.
+Using the ``requirements_dev.txt`` allows you to quickly install all packages in editable mode, by executing: ``pip install -r requirements_dev.txt``.
-If you want to uninstall all Revolve2 packages, you can use ``./uninstall_revolve2star.sh``, which uninstall all packages like ``revolve2*``.
+If you want to uninstall all Revolve2 packages, you can use ``./uninstall.sh``, which uninstall all packages like ``revolve2*``.

 ----------------------
 Continuous integration